semklim/SpotifyAPI_Exame_Step/README.md

 # Spotify Demo version

-This project is a exame project that aims to help me and my command learn how to use the Spotify Web API, built entirely with HTML, CSS, and JavaScript.
+This project is a exam project that aims to help me and my command learn how to use the Spotify Web API, built entirely with HTML, CSS, and JavaScript.
 The application uses the Spotify Web API to retrieve data about artists, albums, and tracks, and presents it in a user-friendly way.

 ## Getting Started
 1) Download and install [![nodejs](https://img.shields.io/badge/node.js-000?style=for-the-badge&logo=nodedotjs&logoColor=green)](https://nodejs.org/en/)